kurzdigital/vds-jvm/README.md

 	// Inspect vdsNc.header here if desired.

-	// Either inspect specific messages of specific types. when (vdsNc.type) {
+	// Either inspect specific features of specific types. when (vdsNc.type) {
 		PROOF_OF_TEST -> // …
 		PROOF_OF_VACCINATION -> // …
 	}

-	// Or just enumerate all messages.
+	// Or just enumerate all features.
-	for (message in vdsNc.messages) {
+	for (feature in vdsNc.features) {
-		// message is of type Pair<String, String>
+		// feature is of type Pair<String, String>
 	}

 	// Verify with your set of trust anchors.